 Farm and Industry Short Course (FISC)

-16-week program that offers an alternative option to a four-year degree that focuses on hands-on application in farm operations and agribusiness.
+16-week certificate program that offers an alternative option to a four-year degree, focusing on hands-on application in farm operations and agribusiness.

 Food Research Institute (FRI)